deanna-stover/coursesCNU/2022/idst270fall2022/edition.md

 If you would like to pitch another idea for the Introduction, please talk to me before submitting your Path PDF and Rationale.

+Sections of the introduction should be 450 - 600 words long.

 ##### Proofread Transcription

 For proofreading the transcription, you must compare the manuscript AND periodical transcriptions of the equivelant of 10 pages of the manuscript.
 I will assign you pages once I have graded the Rationale/Path PDF.